kunegis/stu/README.md

   written now will still work in the future.
 * Familiarity:  Stu follows the conventions of Make as much as possible, to make it easier to make the switch from Make to Stu.
 For instance, the options -j and -k work like in Make.
+Also, Stu source can be edited with syntax highlighting for the shell, as the syntaxes are very similar.

 ## Comparison to Make